Forest gecko: Behaviour

-Conservation status
+Conservation

 In 2012 the Department of Conservation reclassified the forest gecko as At Risk under the New Zealand Threat Classification System.
-It was judged as meeting the criteria for At Risk threat status as a result of it having a low to high ongoing or predicted decline.
-This gecko is also regarded as being Data Poor which indicates the Department of Conservations uncertainty about the listing due to lack of data.
+It was judged as meeting the criteria for At Risk threat status due to having a low to high ongoing or predicted decline.
+It is also regarded as being Data Poor, which indicates the Department of Conservation's uncertainty about the listing due to lack of data.

+In June 2010 seven forest geckos, four female and three male, were stolen from a wildlife park in Northland.